Chocolate Chip Muffins

 • Melted Butter: Adds richness and flavor to the muffins.

-• Granulated Sugar and Light Brown Sugar: Sweetens the muffins and contributes to their soft, moist texture.
+• Granulated Sugar and Light Brown Sugar: Sweeten the muffins and help keep them soft and tender.

-• Mini Semi-Sweet Chocolate Chips: Infuse the muffins with bursts of chocolate flavor.
-Mini morsels are used as they are less likely to sink to the bottom of the muffins during baking.
+• Mini Semi-Sweet Chocolate Chips: Pack in chocolate flavor.
+Mini chocolate chips are less likely to sink to the bottom of the muffins during baking, which means more chocolate in every bite.

 • Jump to the printable recipe for precise measurements